tobybell/hex/README.md

 # Hex

-A minimal command line tool for encoding and decoding binary data using hex codes.
+A minimal command line tool for encoding and decoding hex codes.

 This is just a tool I created for myself because I could never remember how to encode or decode arbitrary hex data from the command line.
 You're welcome to